patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/motion/motion.md

 Delay tokens specify the length of time that should pass before an animation begins.
 Delay options include none, short, default, and long.

 #### Timing
 Timing-function tokens specify the easing path that an animation takes.
-These paths are defined by cubic bezier curves, which define the start and end points ... [fact check]
+These paths are defined by [cubic Bezier curves,](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function#cubic_b%C3%A9zier_easing_functionyar) which define the start and end points of a curve, as well as its initial and final times and states.

 Options include:
-- **Accelerate:** Use to specify when an animation should begin to speed up.
+- **Accelerate:** Specifies that the animation starts slowly and accelerates gradually until the end.
+Equivalent to an "ease-in" transition.

-- **Default:** Use to specify when an animation should maintain a consistent speed.
+- **Default:** Use default to specify that the animation starts slow, speeds up and slows down at the end.
+Equivalent to an "ease-in-out" transition.

-- **Decelerate:** Use to specify when an animation should begin to slow down.
+- **Decelerate:** Use decelerate to specify that the animation starts quickly and decelerates gradually until the end.
+Equivalent to an "ease-out" transition.

 ### Motion patterns